 Each year the seminary highlights some aspect of the history, national backgrounds and cultures of U.S. Latinos, some of whom represent family generations going back to Spanish colonization of the Southwest.
 Given that Latinos represent twenty-one countries of Latin America and reflect a varied racial and ethnic background composed of European, indigenous people and African roots, the Latino heritage celebrations at SSW are always lively, colorful and informative.
-Hispanic Heritage Month is observed by SSW during the month of October, culminating with All Saints Day and All Souls Day on November 1st and 2nd.
-Hispanic Heritage Month is observed by the seminary during the month of October, culminating with a community celebration of Dia de los Muertos.
+Hispanic Heritage Month is observed by SSW during the month of October, culminating with All Saints Day and All Souls Day on November 1st and 2nd, including a community celebration of Dia de los Muertos.